SteveBz/Bynary/README.md

 sudo apt-get install -y unixodbc
 ```
 Install firebird database and flamerobin to update it (if you need to).
-This next bit between the astesks is ontly required if the add-apt-repository fails:
+This next bit between the asterisks is only required if the add-apt-repository fails:
 *****************************************************
 ```
-sudo apt update
+#sudo apt update
-sudo apt install -y software-properties-common
+#sudo apt install -y software-properties-common
 ```
 *****************************************************
 ```